-With the Spatial extensions you can combine fulltext queries with restrictions based on distance from a point in space, filter results based on distances from coordinates or sort results on such a distance criteria.
+With the spatial extensions you can combine fulltext queries with distance restrictions, filter results based on distances or sort results on such a distance criteria.

-The spatial support of Hibernate Search has a few goals:
+The spatial support of Hibernate Search has the following goals:

-- Enable spatial search on entities: find entities within x km from a location (latitude, longitude) on Earth - · Provide an easy way to enable spatial indexing via expressive annotations - · Provide a simple way for querying - · Hide geographical complexity
+- Enable spatial search on entities: find entities within x km from a given location (latitude, longitude) on Earth - Provide an easy way to enable spatial indexing via expressive annotations - · Provide a simple way for querying - · Hide geographical complexity

-For example, you might search for that Italian place named approximately "Il Ciociaro" and is somewhere in the 2 km area around your office.
+For example, you might search for restaurants somewhere in a 2 km radius around your office.

-To be able to filter an @Indexed @Entity on a distance criteria you need to add the @Spatial annotation (org.hibernate.search.annotations.Spatial) and specify one or more sets of coordinates.
+In order to use the spatial extensions for an indexed entity, you need to add the @Spatial annotation (org.hibernate.search.annotations.Spatial) and specify one or more sets of coordinates.